 6 things to help deal with the loss of a loved one

-Now here’s a post that I would have never expected myself to write, but for me blogging is always about composing from the heart.
+Now here’s a post that I would have never expected myself to write, but for me, blogging is always about composing from the heart.
 We seek the Internet to help us in our time of need, and that’s why I believe that what I write must be helpful for others.
 I thought it would be really hard to write about this, but I find myself inspired and wanting to help someone who may be going through a difficult time.
+Here is something for you that helps dealing with bereavement.

-As cliched as it may sound, meditation really helped me.
+As cliched as it may sound, meditation really helped me dealing with bereavement.
 I got back into meditation when my father in law was critical at the hospital.
 I felt helpless and I hated not having any control over anything.
 The only thing I could do was control myself and calm myself.
-It does no good to any one to be constantly high strung and emotional.
+It does no good to anyone to be constantly high strung and emotional.
 Headspace and Calm, are two apps that I found to be really useful and I am still using them.
-I have now gotten into meditation on an every day basis.
+I have now gotten into meditation on an everyday basis.
 I love how it has really helped me to get back on track with my life.

 I know you might be wondering how on earth I managed a skincare routine while running to the hospital and dealing with relatives and rituals.
 Here is the thing- the 10 minutes that I spend every morning and night on skincare is ME time.
 I focus on what I am doing for myself.
 I also simplified my routine a lot so that it was faster and I found products that were calming and soothing.
 It helped keep me sane as well as maintained my skin during the entire time.